 Main 338.16098 D489.

 - Agricola: U.S. National Agricultural Library's AGRICultural OnLine Access database

-- Web of Science Select "Science Citation Index."
+- Web of Knowledge Select "Science Citation Index."

 - NUcat: Conduct a "Guided Search" for the Keywords (International or Latin or America) and (Agricultural) and (Law) [in Keyword Anywhere].

 - Business and Financial Information (including debt)